marcopennekamp/lore/specification/traits-structs.md

 ##### Open Type Variables

 Type variable instantiations are **fixed at compile-time**.
 This is what we want most of the time.
 For example, a mutable array type `Array[A]` should not vary based on its run-time contents.
-Some structs may not associate a type variable with a property, either, so the type argument can only be inferred at compile-time.
+Some structs may not associate a type variable with a property, either, so the type argument can only be inferred or manually specified at compile-time.

 There are cases in which we want the type variable to be instantiated **based on the run-time type of a property**. `Option[A]` is such a case.
 We want to be able to specialize functions on options without unpacking the options.
 Consider the following code: